Which SSD Brand Is The Most Reliable?

 Kingston is one of the most popular brands for producing reliable data storage devices.
 The company offers some of the best SD cards, as well as other devices like SSDs and flash drives.
-The Kingston KC2500 M.2 NVMe SSD has excellent read and writes speeds that owe to its superior hardware and software engineering.
+The Kingston KC2500 M.2 NVMe SSD has excellent read and write speeds that owe to its superior hardware and software engineering.
 This internal SSD with up to 2Tb capacity combines top-tier performance at a reasonable price.
 However, its cost gets higher at each capacity level which makes it not the most economical option.
 The main attraction of this drive is its spectacular read and writes speeds (up to 3,500 MB/s read and 2,900 MB/s write).
-This means that whether you need to edit 4K video or play games, the drive’s incredible speed will process everything in a blink.
+This means that whether you need to edit a 4K video or play games, the drive’s incredible speed will process everything in a blink.

 Intel Optane 905P & 665P: Reliable Performance

 When looking for an SSD, don’t forget to check Intel solid-state drives.
 This brand has some of the finest SSD models such as Intel Optane 905P, Intel 750 Series, Intel 760p Series, 665P, and more.
 Most of the NVMe SSDs are too expensive but the Intel 760p Series SSD comes with impressive performance and a low price tag.
 However, this may fall a little behind Samsung 960 Evo.
 So, for better performance, consider PCIe NVMe SSD 665P which is built on new QLC (quad-level cells) technology.
 Another great option from Intel is Optane 905P with 2.5in PCIe* x4 interface and up to 1.5TB capacity.
 It boasts excellent random read but costs higher than other similar SSDs.